 The following year, he undertook another international collaboration by working with Italian musicians Andrea Lombardini (bass) and Tommaso Cappellato (drums) on the album Dreamweavers (2020).

 However, de Clive-Lowe is never one to stick in a single mode and so he subsequently returned to producing work on his own (which possibly made sense during the pandemic years).
 He released three successive EPs – Midnight Snacks Vol.1, 2, and 3.
-These very much took a “beats and keyboards” approach, which was exemplified by ‘37,000 Feet’ (resulting over 300k streams).
+These very much took a “beats and keyboards” approach, which was exemplified by ‘37,000 Feet’ (resulting in over 300k streams).

 He also remixed ‘The Message Continues’ by British saxophonist/composer Nubya Garcia, which was even more successful online.
 His next work was another live album recorded at the Blue Whale – Freedom – Celebrating the Music of Pharoah Sanders (2022).